Defining IG for Law Firms

 4. Can we measure our progress toward compliance?

 This issue relates to the backlog of physical and electronic records.
-As firms implement changes with information governance and implementation, it’s important to see progress toward 100% compliance.
-Most firms simply can’t measure how compliant they are.
+As firms implement changes with information governance, it’s important to see progress toward 100% compliance.
+The issue is that most firms simply can’t measure how compliant they are.
 Is the firm 40% compliant?
 Is it 80% compliant?
-It’s common for firms to have 10,000 boxes or 100,000 boxes of records to be destroyed–which means excess storage fees and needless risk.
+It’s common for firms to have 10,000s of boxes of records to be destroyed –which means excess storage fees and needless risk.

 5. How audit-proof is the firm?